NathanGibbs3/BASE/docs/contributing.md

 sure to include a **title and clear description**, as much relevant information as possible, including the expected and current app behaviors.

-## Did you write a patch that fixes a Issue?
+## Did you write a patch that fixes an Issue?
 - Open a new GitHub pull request with the patch.
 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 ## Did you write BASE related code or documentation?
-This means code or documentation that may not be suitable for inclusion in BASE itself; but may be useful to the BASE commnity.
+This means code or documentation that may not be suitable for inclusion in BASE itself; but may be useful to the BASE community.
 - Fork the [GitHub repo](https://github.com/NathanGibbs3/BASE).
 - Put contributed code in the contrib directory.
 - Put contributed documentation in the docs/contrib directory.